rncbc/qpwgraph/docs/qpwgraph_patchbay-user_manual.md

 ## Manage... dialog

 Manages the currently loaded patchbay, allowing the removal and cleanup of connection rules that are no longer used, obsolete or simply not applicable anymore.
-(EXPERIMENTAL)

 ---